spanner/radiant-sites-extension/README.markdown

 This is an extended version by spanner that also gives you a flexible but very robust way to scope other model classes to the current site.
 It's just a framework - nothing is scoped by default - but very easy to apply.
 See under scoped resources below.

+The only other change here is a refactoring of the site-detection procedure that means the cache can be hit without database calls, and which makes it easy to alias_chain in other ways of setting the current site (eg. in ResourceController we store it in the session so that the admin interface consistently displays the right site).

 ### Status ###

 Hm.
 Late beta?
 This is pretty solid now and quite thoroughly tested.